AkhilTThomas/tc397_tft/README.md

 - Download the following into the [.devcontainer](/.devcontainer) folder
   - [DAS server](https://www.infineon.com/cms/en/product/promopages/das/) the MCD server application
   - [Aurix Flasher Tool](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.aurixflashersoftwaretool)
+> [!NOTE]
+> Windows users can use [usbipd-win](https://github.com/dorssel/usbipd-win) to attach the device to WSL2, the docker container runs in privilege mode and can see all the usb devices.
+  Run `winget install usbipd` in powershell to install it.
+  [wsl-usb-manager](https://github.com/nickbeth/wsl-usb-manager) provides a simple GUI ontop of usbipd-win.

 - All subsequent dependencies are dockerized
 - Copy the [udev rules](./.vscode/99-miniwiggler-tricore.rules) into `/etc/udev/rules.d/`
   This will ensure that the miniwiggler is attached to a `plugdev` user group.
-If such a group does not exist create it.

 ## Implementation